1 What is DofE?

 If you are interested in taking part ask at your school or college, or find out more on the Duke of Edinburgh's Award website.

-If you have any general enquiries about taking part within West Sussex, please email email@example.com.
+If you have any general enquiries about taking part within West Sussex, email email@example.com.

-One of the guiding principles of taking part in the Duke of Edinburgh Award is that it should be achievable by all and personalised.
+One of the guiding principles of taking part in the Duke of Edinburgh's Award is that it should be personalised and achievable by all.